ExtendScript/extendscript-modules/docs/Publishing.md

   1. Name of the package reflects the structure of [API Registry](./API-Registry.md) and follows the [Package Naming Conventions](./Package-Naming-Conventions.md)
   2. Version of the package is correct.
 We use semantic versioning where initial release for public use is `1.0.0`
+  3. The name of the main entry script is the same as last section of module name.
+Therefore the main script file for `ind.tools.documentbuilder` is called `documentbuilder.js`

 Some things to look out for if you did not use our [Boilerplate Module](../boilerplates/module):